-Bearings are categorized according to the industry accepted ABEC-specification.
+Bearings are categorised according to the industry accepted ABEC-specification.
 ABEC describes how good bearings are at translating the force applied on them.
 The higher ABEC classes provide better precision, efficiency, and greater speed capabilities, but do NOT necessarily make the components spin faster.
 The ABEC rating does not relate to other critical factors, such as the precision of spacers and wheels or the material.
 All bearings do lose their precision level after some wear.

 Please note, that not all brands make use of the ABEC scale (e.g. Bones) and that other scales for bearings exist.

-ABEC stands for: Annular Bearing Engineering Committee.
+ABEC stands for Annular Bearing Engineering Committee.

 Bearings can either use oil or grease as lubrication.
-A bearing must never run "out" of lubrication, if it does it will melt and loose speed or block completely.
+A bearing must never run "out" of lubrication if it does it will melt and loose speed or block completely.

 - Oil: Results in high speed because of less resistance in the lubrication material.
 A thin oil gives higher speed, but also requires more frequent maintenance.

-- Grease: It resists water and dirt more than than regular oil.
+- Grease: It resists water and dirt more than regular oil.
 Requires almost no maintenance, but creates higher resistance, also means less speed.

 Notice: Water can remove all lubrication!
 If this happens and the water dries, your bearings will get very hot and possibly melt and make sounds, the next time you use them.
 This means you need to replace the bearings.
-In some cases if you have not rolled on them in between, it can be saved if cleaned and oiled properly before the next use.
+In some cases, if you have not rolled on them in between, it can be saved if cleaned and oiled properly before the next use.

 In order to prevent dirt, sand and water to enter the bearings, a shield or seal is often placed on each or one side of the bearing.

-- A Shield is usually a metal shield mounted to the outer ring, and has a little space to the inner ring (also called a dustproof bearing).
+- A Shield is usually a metal shield mounted to the outer ring and has a little space to the inner ring (also called a dustproof bearing).
 Bearings with shields have little friction and therefore rotate more easily, giving you more speed.
 On the other side is the bearing not perfectly protected against water and dirt.

-- A Seal (pictured below) is made of steel enforced rubber, which is mounted to the outer ring, and slightly touches the inner ring.
+- A Seal (pictured below) is made of steel-enforced rubber, which is mounted to the outer ring, and slightly touches the inner ring.
 It gives better protection and almost no maintenance, but also higher friction and slightly lower speed.